Azora-OS-AI/azora-os/services/azora-workspace/README.md

 ---

-*"Empowering African businesses with world-class collaboration tools at African prices."*
+*"Empowering African productivity with zero-rated, offline-first technology."*

-**Azora Workspace - The Future of Work**
+**Azora Workspace - The Future of Work 🌍✨**